 This cannot be the route I thought to myself as we crashed and skidded along.
 There is no way we will complete even 30 miles in a day.
-Eventually we came across a steep rocky section and John wisely decided to turn around, go back, and bypass this section.
+Eventually we came across a really steep rocky section and John wisely decided to turn around, go back, and bypass this section.

 We followed this track for an hour or so and then John made a sequence of wrong turns with us going every wrong way and even up into the mountains where there was a high altitude communication station.
 Again we came to cliffs and steep sections and whilst doing so the sky was increasingly turning black.
-I could see the cells of cumulus nimbus and lightening started grounding all around us, and it started raining.
+I could see the cells of cumulus nimbus and lightening started grounding all around us, and it started raining, a lot.

 I stopped next to a rocky outcrop and contemplated camping up until the storm passed.
 The weather forecast for the next 5 days was sunny sunny sunny.
 Why risk being exposed in the desert in a storm?
 There is no Faraday cage effect on a motorcycle!

 We scouted the area and found a few suitable campsites.
 As we were sheltering from a vicious gust front I was sitting next to a mound of rocks and I just glanced to my left and could clearly see the face of a snake about 10 cms away from mine.
 Was it a snake?
 A forked tongue suddenly darted out and that cleared up any uncertainty.
 Fook me!